 Of course, playing around with the amount of water absorbed by the brush is also an excellent way to create shades.
 If you are going for a lighter, slightly more transparent shade, it will do you good to leave the tissue aside for a bit!

 2. Use a tissue to remove paint or mistakes

 One of the biggest fear of beginner painters is the idea of not being able to remove excess paint or erase a mistake made.
 That is, however, a huge but extremely common misconception.
 To do so, you can wet the area you want to remove before gently dabbing the tissue, allowing it to absorb the excess paint.

 Tissues are naturally very absorbent and can easily soak up all the unwanted paint marks.
 An important thing to note is that due to its porous nature, tissues are very fragile.
 If you scrub too hard, it will fall apart and soil your painting instead of salvaging it.

 3. Use a tissue to create soft textures (e.g. clouds)

 With almost the same technique as how you remove mistakes, tissue paper can also create soft textures.
 Instead of allowing the tissue to absorb all the paint, you simply dab the tissue to reduce the intensity of the color of your paint until you arrive at a shade you are satisfied with.
 This method is perfect for creating elements with soft edges, like clouds, and results in a more natural outcome.

 One final thing to note is that all these tips are done with normal, plain tissues and not colored ones.
 Colored ones will bleed and create a whole new look, something you can try when you are feeling a little more adventurous!
-Experiment at home or sign up for an art class here at Art Pazionate for a guided experience.
+Experiment at home or sign up for watercolor painting class with Art Pazionate for a guided experience.